KSP-RO/RP-1/Notes/probeExperiments.md

 ###Science Experiments

-- UV Emissions
-- X-Ray Emissions
+- Spectrophotometer (The sun apears to be emitting both UV light and X-rays)
+- Geiger Counter (The probe notices some unusual concentrations of radiation, but the data is misplaced)
-- Live Mammal
+- Live Mammal (Observations show that temperature control is important to extended crewed missions)
+- Temperature (The sun heats the spacecraft very quickly)
+- Barometer (Despite getting thinner, the atmosphere does not appear to end at this altitude)

 ###Cost